syne-tune/syne-tune/docs/source/tutorials/developer/random_search.rst

 generator and provides methods to serialize and de-serialize its state.

 :class:`~syne_tune.optimizer.schedulers.searchers.SearcherWithRandomSeedAndFilterDuplicates`
 extends ``SearcherWithRandomSeed``.
-It should be used by all searchers which make random decisions, and which (optionally) avoid to suggest the same configuration more than once.
+It supports a number of features which are desirable for most searchers:

+* Seed management for random decisions.
+* Avoid to suggest the same configuration more than once.
+While we in general recommend to use the default ``allow_duplicates == False``, allowing for duplicates can be useful when dealing with configuration spaces of small finite size.
+* Restrict configurations which can be suggested to a finite set.
+This can be very useful when
+  `using tabulated blackboxes <../benchmarking/bm_simulator.html#restricting-scheduler-to-configurations-of-tabulated-blackbox>`_.
+  It does not make sense for every scheduler though, as some rely on a continuous search over the configuration space.
+You can inherit from :class:`~syne_tune.optimizer.schedulers.searchers.SearcherWithRandomSeedAndFilterDuplicates` and still not support this feature, by insisting on ``restrict_configurations == None``.

 All built-in Syne Tune searchers either inherit from this class, or avoid duplicate suggestions in a different way.
-While we in general recommend to use the default ``allow_duplicates == False``, allowing for duplicates can be useful when dealing with configuration spaces of small finite size.

 Finally, let us walk through :class:`~syne_tune.optimizer.schedulers.searchers.RandomSearcher`:

 * There are a few features beyond ``SimpleScheduler`` above.
 The searcher does